iShafayet/hora--the-100h-clock/README.md

 # hora--the-100h-clock

 An alternative take on time keeping.
+Essentially, a thought experiment given shape: What if our timekeeping units were base 10 based.

 ## To run locally (dockerized)